TommyMaes/SetVol/README.md

 # SetVol - by TommyMaes
-A little program that sets a specific volume on every windows startup
+A little program that sets a specific volume on every Windows startup

 Jut make sure to unpack before installing